fremantle-industries/tai/README.md

 ## Configuration

-Each environment can have their own configuration.
+Each environment can have its own configuration.
 Take a look at the [example dev configuration](config/dev.exs.example) for available options.

 ## Debugging